LUNARPDK/lunarpdk/README.md

-# DUNE PDK Monte Carlo
+# LUNAR PDK Monte Carlo

 Toy Monte Carlo for **bound-nucleon decay** (proton and neutron) in a DUNE 10 kt liquid-argon module.
 The default channel is **p → K⁺ν̄**; a range of SUSY/GUT